unisonweb/unison/docs/comments-and-docs.markdown

 # Design for Unison documentation and comments

 This is a rough design of a way to supply commentary and formal documentation for Unison code.
+[Discuss here](https://github.com/unisonweb/unison/issues/462) and also be sure to view the raw markdown file for some embedded comments.

 ## Comments
 Comments in Unison can be either line comments or block comments.
 It’s probably only necessary to implement one of these for a first release of Unison, but ultimately we may want to offer both.